OPEN: MON - FRI 8AM - 5PM

 Longer lasting

-Sealing the plywood edges and surface properly also gives your material a longer life, and continuous application throughout the life of your furniture or project will keep it looking good and protected, not matter what life throws at it.
+Sealing the plywood edges and surface properly also gives your material a longer life, and continuous application throughout the life of your furniture or project will keep it looking good and protected, no matter what life throws at it.

 Aesthetics